 How to remove black beard algae from your aquarium once and for all?

 Despite being really good at exploiting nutrients, this invader has weaknesses.
-Even though it took me some time, I did my research and eventually found a couple of solutions.
+Even though it took me some time, I did my research and came up with a couple of solutions.

 They have all been tested in my or other people’s fish tanks.

 To get rid of the black beard algae in your aquarium for good you should:

-1. Dip all of the affected decor in Hydrogen Peroxide
+1. Dip all of the affected decor and plants in Hydrogen Peroxide.

-This method is often used for fungi treatment on new seeds right before their germination.
+Peroxide dips are often used for fungi treatment on new plant seeds right before their germination.

-Bear in mind that the more gentle live plants (Japanese Moss balls, Anubias) may take damage as well.
+Bear in mind that the more gentle live plants in your aquarium like Japanese Moss balls and Anubias may take some damage as well.

-Anyway, it’s worth taking the risk considering you’ll get rid of that black beard algae that are suffocating the plant’s photosynthesis.
+Anyway, it’s worth taking the risk considering you’ll be removing the nasty black beard algae that are suffocating the plant’s photosynthesis.

 If you only have plastic plants you can even use bleach in a 1 to 20 ratio, although peroxide will work too.

-Soak all other the decor that is visibly covered in black spots or fuzzy patches for 2 to 3 minutes (use a timer!) and then rinse thoroughly.
+Soak all other aquarium decor that is visibly covered in black spots or fuzzy patches for 2 to 3 minutes (use a timer!) and then rinse thoroughly.

 The nice thing about peroxide is that it leaves virtually no residue and you can instantly put your plants and rock back in the aquarium.
 That’s because Hydrogen Peroxide quickly breaks down to oxygen and pure water when exposed to light.

-I know that soaking in pure peroxide might seem a little radical, but in my experience, this is the best way to remove black algae from any plants or other aquarium decor.
+Anyway, I know that soaking in pure peroxide might seem a little radical, but in my experience, this is the best way to remove black algae from any plants or other aquarium decor.

-Simply dosing teaspoons of peroxide in your fish tank water won’t cut it.
+However, simply dosing teaspoons of peroxide in your fish tank water won’t cut it for black algae.

 2. Reduce phosphate (PO4) in the water.

 Phosphates are a byproduct of almost everything that decays in your aquarium.

-This includes leftover food when you accidentally overfeed, plant and algae decay, even fish waste.
+This includes leftover food when you accidentally overfeed, plant and algae decay, and even fish waste.